 External Perspective on Phishing Delivery Methods

-Cybersecurity studies consistently show that phishing links are responsible for most account compromises, while phishing attachments are associated with major malware outbreaks, as highlighted in Verizon Phishing Delivery Analysis
+Independent cybersecurity research consistently shows that phishing links account for the majority of account compromises, while phishing attachments are responsible for high-impact malware incidents, as documented in Verizon Data Breach Investigations Report – Phishing Analysis.

 Conclusion